dictu-lang/Dictu/docs/docs/style-guide-best-practices.md

 ## Module Names

-When a module is imported, the module name becomes an accessor for the contents.
-After
+Depending on how a module is imported, either module name becomes the accessor or the item is accessed directly.
+Modules should have short names and be simple nouns describing the contents.
+For example: `Sockets`, `HTTP`.

 ```cs
 import System;